FAQs

 You can view the average scores of admitted students on our Student Profile page.

-Applicants whose undergraduate degree is from an institution where English was the primary language of instruction must submit either GRE scores or the supplemental analytical writing sample.
+Applicants whose undergraduate degree is from an institution where English was the primary language of instruction must submit either GRE scores or the analytical writing sample.
 Applicants whose undergraduate degree is from an institution where English was not the primary language of instruction must submit TOEFL/IELTS scores.
-See our How to Apply page for more information on these requirements.
+These applicants are not required to submit a GRE test or the analytical writing sample.
+Please review our How to Apply page for more information on these requirements.

 Since the GRE is recommended but not required, how do I know if I should take the test?

-The SSP Admissions Committee reviews each application on a holistic basis, so we offer the option for students to submit a supplemental analytical writing sample in lieu of the GRE.
+The SSP Admissions Committee reviews each application on a holistic basis, so we offer the option for students to submit the supplemental analytical writing sample in lieu of a GRE test score.
 We suggest that you consider forgoing the GRE only if you meet all of the following criteria:

 - You have strong analytical writing skills

-- You feel that you have a strong application without taking the GRE
+- You feel that you have a strong overall application without taking the GRE

 We strongly recommend that you submit GRE scores if: